jeaminj/RNASeq_local-archive2023-/README.md

 # RNASeq_local
 scripts for running rnaseq workflow locally without the need for high performance computing

-Note STAR cannot locally be used for alignment without significant more storage and memory than below
+Note: STAR cannot locally be used for alignment without significant more storage and memory than below

 System specifications: